mindriddler/discord-bot/README.md

 | openai.max_tokens  | The maximum number of tokens to generate for OpenAI model responses | 4000              |

 #### Discord settings
+##### Important The two top values NEEDS to be set, otherwise the bot will not listen to anything
 | Variable                            | What it is                                                                        | Default                                             |
 | ----------------------------------- | --------------------------------------------------------------------------------- | --------------------------------------------------- |
 | discord.dedicated_channel_id        | The ID of the dedicated channel for the bot to listen to messages on              | None                                                |